-Light and Medium Crude Oil (Mbbls) Gas Liquids bbls)
+Light and Medium Crude Oil (Mbbls) Conventional Natural Gas (MMcf) Natural Gas Liquids (Mbbls)

-Year First Attributed Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End
+Year First Attributed Cumulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End

-2020 2,806 - 10,969 291

 2021 - 2,708 - 18,196 - 692

 2022 - 2,540 1,201 18,171 123 774

+2023 - 2,164 = 13,357 - 729

 Proved undeveloped reserves have been assigned in areas where the reserves can be estimated with a high degree of certainty.
 In most instances, proved undeveloped reserves will be assigned on lands immediately offsetting existing producing wells within the same accumulation or pool.
-McDaniel has assigned 6.3 MMboe of proved undeveloped reserves in the McDaniel Report with \$117 million of associated undiscounted capital.
+McDaniel has assigned 5.1 MMboe of proved undeveloped reserves in the McDaniel Report with \$106 million of associated undiscounted capital.